penn-wonderlab/networks_book/_sources/ch3-learning-in-networks.md

 - Haythornthwaite, C. (2015).
 Rethinking learning spaces: Networks, structures, and possibilities for learning in the twenty-first century.
 Communication Research and Practice, 1(4), 292–306. https://doi.org/10.1080/22041451.2015.1105773
 - Jones, C. (2015).
 Networked learning: An educational paradigm for the age of digital networks (Ch.
 3).
 Springer International Publishing. https://doi.org/10.1007/978-3-319-01934-5
-- Poquet, O., & Chen, B. (2023).
+- Poquet, O., & Chen, B. (2024).
 Integrating Theories of Learning and Social Networks in Learning Analytics.
-In K. Bartimote, S. Howard, & D. Gašević (Eds.), Theory Informing and Arising from Learning Analytics.
-Springer Nature.
+In K. Bartimote, S. K. Howard, & D. Gašević (Eds.), Theory Informing and Arising from Learning Analytics (pp. 139–151).
+Springer Nature Switzerland. https://doi.org/10.1007/978-3-031-60571-0_9

 ### Theories of learning in networks